How to get one Mac to do the work of three during the show

 What was the biggest surprise while working on your event?

 The overwhelming response from the community.
-TEDxCesena event sold out in one hour.
+TEDxCesena event in 2016 sold out in one hour.
 He was also surprised when he got a positive reaction from the other Italian TEDx organizers when he invited them to attend.